 Guest posting or guest blogging is a process of getting other prominent websites to publish your written blog post on their blog with DoFollow link pointing to your website in order to get link juice, thus increase your PageRank, website ranking, and traffic from search engine results pages (SERPs).

-Guest posting or guest blogging is great for SEO and one of the best ways to increase your domain authority or PageRank if it is done correctly.
+Guest posting or guest blogging is great for SEO and one of the best ways to increase your domain authority or PageRank if it is done correctly and it brings one of the biggest link building benefits.

 It is super beginner-friendly, and I recommend everybody to continuously search for guest blogging opportunities.
 Especially for those who are just starting out and need quickly to build high-quality backlinks.